-2015-2016 V2 050116 ☐ Knowing of the codes and conventions of conduct agreed by society; ☐ Having the will to behave morally as a point of principle; ☐ Being able to articulate attitudes and values; Oak Heights School is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to Share this commitment.
-It is out aim that all pupils fulfil their potential ☐ Recognising the moral dimension to situations; ☐ Developing a set of socially acceptable values and principles; ☐ Recognising that values and attitudes change over time; ☐ Making judgements on issues by applying moral principles, insights and reasoning; ☐ Taking responsibility for ones' own actions; ☐ Understanding the consequences of actions for self and others; ☐ Behaving consistently in accordance with principles; and ☐ Recognising the greater needs which extend beyond self-interest.
-Our school promotes moral development through: ☐ Making it clear what kinds of behaviour are expected; ☐ Highlighting examples of high standards of behaviour, truthfulness, integrity and honesty; and ☐ Adults explaining, wherever possible, why certain behaviour is acceptable or unacceptable.
-Additionally, our curriculum strives to promote children's moral development by: ☐ Extending children's knowledge and understanding of a range of values in society (e.g. "Poems From Other Cultures" - Year 9 English); ☐ Developing children's ability to make moral decisions ☐ Having the confidence to act in accordance with their own moral principles and thinking through the Consequences of their actions (e.g. "Sweatshops and 'Fast Fashion'" - Year 7/8 PSHE education); and □ Providing opportunities for pupils to explore moral issues in a contemporary context ).
-2.5 Social development is about: ☐ The progressive acquisition of the competencies and qualities needed to play a full part in ☐ Understanding of the institutions, structures and processes of society
+- Knowing of the codes and conventions of conduct agreed by society; - Having the will to behave morally as a point of principle;

+- Being able to articulate attitudes and values; Oak Heights School is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to - Share this commitment.
+It is out aim that all pupils fulfil their potential - Recognising the moral dimension to situations; - Developing a set of socially acceptable values and principles; - Recognising that values and attitudes change over time; - Making judgements on issues by applying moral principles, insights and reasoning; - Taking responsibility for ones' own actions; - Understanding the consequences of actions for self and others; - Behaving consistently in accordance with principles; and - Recognising the greater needs which extend beyond self-interest. - Our school promotes moral development through: - Making it clear what kinds of behaviour are expected; - Highlighting examples of high standards of behaviour, truthfulness, integrity and honesty; and - Adults explaining, wherever possible, why certain behaviour is acceptable or unacceptable. - Additionally, our curriculum strives to promote children's moral development by: - Extending children's knowledge and understanding of a range of values in society (e.g. "Poems From Other Cultures" Year 9 English); - Developing children's ability to make moral decisions - Having the confidence to act in accordance with their own moral principles and thinking through the Consequences of their actions (e.g. "Sweatshops and 'Fast Fashion" - Year 7/8 PSHE education); and Providing opportunities for pupils to explore moral issues in a contemporary context).

+2.5 Social development is about:

-2015-2016 V2 050116 ☐ Understanding of how individuals relate to each other ☐ Being able to adjust to a range of social contexts by appropriate and sensitive behaviour ☐ Being able to make a personal contribution to the well-being of groups ☐ The ability to exercise responsibility and initiative □ beingBeing able to participate cooperatively and productively in the community ☐ knowingKnowing how societies function and are organised understandingUnderstanding how what is learnt in the curriculum relates to life in society □ beingBeing able to take on the roles of team leader and team worker Our school promotes social development through: □ encouragingEncouraging children to relate positively to others; □ encouragingEncouraging adults to set high standards in their relationships with each other: □ providingProviding a model of purposeful and harmonious community; □ allowing Allowing children to experience the obligations and constraints, but also the satisfaction, that goes with being A member of a group; ☐ givingGiving children the opportunity to make decisions within a group; □ encouragingEncouraging children to take responsibility; and $\hfill \square$ giving Giving children an understanding of their role within the wider community.
-Opportunity for including social, moral, spiritual and cultural policy within the curriculum including: Assemblies □ appreciating Appreciating and valuing other faiths and beliefs of both groups and individuals. ☐ learningLearning about being a member of a pluralist society and respecting and tolerating others and their belief and ☐ knowingKnowing about and celebrating the historical, social and religious aspects and holidays of our own culture and
+- The progressive acquisition of the competencies and qualities needed to play a full part in society - Understanding of the institutions, structures and processes of society - Understanding of how individuals relate to each other - Being able to adjust to a range of social contexts by appropriate and sensitive behaviour - Being able to make a personal contribution to the well-being of groups

+- The ability to exercise responsibility and initiative - Being able to participate cooperatively and productively in the community - Knowing how societies function and are organised - Understanding how what is learnt in the curriculum relates to life in society - Being able to take on the roles of team leader and team worker - Our school promotes social development through: - Encouraging children to relate positively to others; - Encouraging adults to set high standards in their relationships with each other; - Providing a model of purposeful and harmonious community; - Allowing children to experience the obligations and constraints, but also the satisfaction, that goes with being - A member of a group; - Giving children the opportunity to make decisions within a group; - Encouraging children to take responsibility; and - Giving children an understanding of their role within the wider community. - Opportunity for including social, moral, spiritual and cultural policy within the curriculum including: - Assemblies - Appreciating and valuing other faiths and beliefs of both groups and individuals. - Learning about being a member of a pluralist society and respecting and tolerating others and their belief and - Needs. - Knowing about and celebrating the historical, social and religious aspects and holidays of our own culture and - That of others - Celebrating each other's achievements and interests - Learning about presenting in front of a group of peers